BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
-Georg Cantor is an immensely famous mathematician who co-founded the field of Set Theory, a deep and highly important branch of mathematics.<sup>43</sup> von Neumann's definition of Ordinal numbers is the standard definition still used to this day.<sup>27</sup>
+Georg Cantor is an immensely famous mathematician who co-founded the field of Set Theory, a deep and highly important branch of mathematics.<sup>43</sup> von Neumann's definition of ordinal numbers is the standard definition still used to this day.<sup>27</sup>
 </p>

 <p>
-For his university schooling, von Neumann simultaneously undertook a degree in chemical engineering from ETH Zurich (the university Albert Einstein went to) and a PhD in mathematics from Pázmány Péter University in Budapest.
+For his university schooling, von Neumann simultaneously undertook a degree in chemical engineering from ETH Zurich (Albert Einstein's alma mater) and a PhD in mathematics from Pázmány Péter University in Budapest.
 The chemical engineering degree was undertaken under the advice of his father, a pragmatically-minded banker.
 It wasn't a typical parental pressure situation though. von Neumann and his father brainstormed options and together decided on chemical engineering.<sup>1</sup>
 </p>

 <p>
-He dodged the "do what makes you money or do what you're passionate about" situation by doing both at the same time.
+He seems to have dodged the classic "do what makes you money or do what you're passionate about" situation by doing both at the same time.
 He completed both degrees in 1926.
 He received his PhD in mathematics Summa Cum Laude, with minors in both experimental physics and chemistry.
 He then completed his Habilitation, which is like a European postdoc, thereby qualifying himself to be a university professor.<sup>1</sup>